Topper (film): Sequels and adaptations

 Topper was followed by the sequels Topper Takes a Trip (1938) and Topper Returns (1941).

 A television series premiered in 1953 and ran for two seasons (78 episodes).
 It starred Leo G. Carroll as Topper and Robert Sterling and Anne Jeffreys as the ghosts, who died in an avalanche while skiing.
 They are accompanied by the ghost of Neil, a St. Bernard dog who died trying to rescue them.

 A television pilot for a proposed new series, Topper Returns, was produced in 1973.
 It stars Roddy McDowall as the nephew of Cosmo Topper (now deceased) and Stefanie Powers and John Fink as the Kerbys, who have transferred their attention to a younger generation.
 A TV movie remake (and pilot for a new TV series), Topper (1979) was also produced starring Kate Jackson, Jack Warden and Andrew Stevens.
 According to the article on Nearly Departed, a short-lived American TV series of the 1980s starring Eric Idle of Monty Python fame, it was based on the same premise.
+John Landis directed another Topper pilot for CBS in 1992, starring Tim Curry as Cosmo Topper, Courteney Cox as Marion Kerby, and Ben Cross as George Kirby, which was not picked up.
 In 1999, Hugh Wilson was in talks with producer John Davis to direct a remake of Topper but the film was never produced.